The free T3 and total T3 lab tests are among the most important for evaluating thyroid function in your body.

-The measurement of free T3 is telling you how much free and active thyroid hormone your body as available to work with.
+The measurement of free T3 is telling you how much free and active thyroid hormone your body is available to work with.

 Free T3, after all, is the single most important thyroid hormone in your body.

-It's the hormone that is responsible for attaching onto the surface and the nucleus of your cells and making genetic changes to those cells.
+It’s the hormone that is responsible for attaching to the surface and the nucleus of your cells and making genetic changes to those cells.